niksi-aalto/niksi/docs/user-guide.md

 Niksi is a tool for creating Dev Container compatible docker development containers with Nix.

+## What are Dev Containers?

+[Development Containers](https://containers.dev/) is an open specification by Microsoft for creating and using containers as development environments.

+> A development container (or dev container for short) allows you to use a container as a full-featured development environment.
+It can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.
+Dev containers can be run locally or remotely, in a private or public cloud, in a variety of supporting tools and editors.

+Dev Containers are supported by the Visual Studio Code editor with the help of an extension written and maintained by Microsoft.

 ## Niksi installation

 This guide covers installing Niksi for Windows running VSCode.